mdn/content/files/en-us/web/privacy/state_partitioning/index.md

 ### Dynamic Partitioning

-Generally Firefox partitions accessible storage by top-level site.
-However, this boundary is dynamic for cookies and access to a third-party's unpartitioned cookies can be granted:
+Generally, if accessible storage is partitioned by top-level site, access to a third-parties unpartitioned cookies can still be granted if the Storage Access API is supported:

 - using the [Storage Access API](#storage_access_api).
 - automatically, such as for third-parties providing federated login.